Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

 Since the tensor product of presentable $n$-categories is compatible with colimits, we can swap the tensor product and the colimit and using once again \cref{remark:shvcatleftrightkan} we can write

-Therefore, the $n$-functor \eqref{mustbeequiv} can be interpreted as the tensor product over $n\LinkPrLUtwo[n-1]$ of the affinization $(n-1)$-functor
+Therefore, the $n$-functor \eqref{mustbeequiv} can be interpreted as the tensor product over $n\LinkPrLUtwo[n-1]$ of the affinization $n$-functor

-with the identity functor of $n\bm{\scrC}$.
-Since $\Omega_*X$ is $(n-1)$-Koszul (\cref{prop:nkoszuldeloops}) and all its homotopy groups are once again finitely generated, the $n$-functor \eqref{mustbeequiv} is an equivalence because of the inductive hypothesis, as desired. \end{enumerate} So, Barr--Beck--Lurie's monadicity theorem allows us to conclude. \end{proof} \begin{remark} The reason why the above proof does not extend straightforwardly to the case when $n=1$, forcing us to tackle the latter in a somewhat more convoluted way, is that in this case the functor $\cSpec(\eta)^\ast$ can only be proved to be comonadic -- i.e., it is not obvious that the map $\mathrm{aff}_X\colon X_{\operatorname{B}}\to\cSpec(\CX)$ is affine schematic, which is what guarantees that $\cSpec(\eta)_\ast$ is both a left and right adjoint to $\cSpec(\eta)^\ast$ (\cite[Corollary $14.2.10$]{stefanichthesis}).
+with the identity $n$-functor of $n\bm{\scrC}$.
+Since $\Omega_*X$ is $n$-Koszul such that $\pi_q(\Omega_*X)\otimes_{\ZZ}\QQ$ is a finitely generated $\QQ$-vector space for all $q\geqslant0$ (\cref{prop:nkoszuldeloops}), the $n$-functor \eqref{mustbeequiv} is an equivalence because of the inductive hypothesis, as desired. \end{enumerate} So, Barr--Beck--Lurie's monadicity theorem allows us to conclude. \end{proof} \begin{remark} The reason why the above proof does not extend straightforwardly to the case where $n=1$ is that, in this case, the functor $\cSpec(\eta)^\ast$ can only be proved to be comonadic.
+Indeed, it is not obvious that $\cSpec(\eta)_\ast$ is both a left and right adjoint to $\cSpec(\eta)^\ast$.
 In particular, it is not obvious how to check that the natural functor